boyski/pmaudit/README.md

 unmonitored area will not be recorded.
 This can be seen as a feature or a bug.
 For instance, when natively compiling a project of C code do you want it to record /usr/include/stdio.h as one of the prereqisites or is that TMI?
-Pmaudit will only record accesses to files in monitored locations, which can be configured with the --watch option, and monitored locations should generally be writable.
+Pmaudit will only record accesses to files in monitored locations which can be configured with the --watch option.

 The simplest approach here is to start the build from the base of the source tree using the GNU make -C option or equivalent e.g.: